aforward9600/pokemonpalette/README.md

   - heavily discourage double-using lightscreen, reflect, mist, substitute, focus energy, and leech seed
   - leech seed won't be used against grass pkmn
   - do not use moves that would be blocked by an active mist effect
+  - rules for using healing moves:
+    - heavily discourage healing if at max hp
+	- slightly encourage healing if below 1/3 hp
+	- slightly discourage healing if above 1/2 hp
 - Trainer ai routine #3 (choosing effective moves) has been modified
   - It now heavily discourages moves that would have no effect due to type immunity
   - zero-power buffing/debuffing moves are randomly preferenced 12.5% of the time to spice things up